adiguno/t3gallerytut/README.md

   - to maintain the data access layer, keeping it 'secure' (in one place)
   - he puts the auth (to get user id) in the same place, I'm not too sure on that.
 But fine for now
   - also weird that you need another dependency `server-only` to make this query to only run on the server. ?
+- Vercel `<Image>` component only shows the image with the minimum resolution needed. (small screen = small image) Automatically.